 Stay: Marriott Marquis, New York

-Today you have the whole day to explore New York City on your own.
-Shop, visit one of the many museums, or relax and enjoy a meal at one of the fine restaurants.
+This morning we will visit the 9/11 Memorial and Museum, a tribute to the victims, survivors and their loved ones of 9/11.
+You will then have free time to shop, visit one of the many museums, or relax and enjoy a meal at one of the fine restaurants.
 You may want to take a horse and buggy ride through Central Park, or enjoy afternoon tea at the Plaza Hotel.
 The city will be spruced up and twinkling for Christmas.

 This evening you will attend the Radio City Christmas Spectacular.
 It is one of New York City’s oldest Christmas traditions.
 Enjoy the “Parade of the Wooden Soldiers” and “The Living Nativity” that have been part of the show since the very beginning.

 The Radio City Rockettes, are the centerpiece of the show.
 Their skill and consistency are unparalleled, as is their work ethic – they have been performing 5 shows a day, seven days a week during the Christmas season for more than 75 years!

 This morning we’ll head to the top of the tallest building in the Western Hemisphere.
 The 1,776 foot tall One World Observatory provides unique, panoramic views of New York City.

 Depart New York City and make your way to Syracuse for an overnight stay.